-Working at home has been a strange and unexpected experience.
+Working from home has been a strange and unexpected experience.
 It’s been amazing to work in a comfortable environment while getting to spend more time with my family.
 However, it does have its difficulties as well.
 Over the last 6 months, I’ve developed a guide to keep my work life and home life separate while being as productive as possible.

 One of the most important things I have discovered is that you have to create clear boundaries between your work life and your home life – but, how, exactly, do you keep these separate when you are working at home?